Degeneration of K3 surfaces with non-symplectic automorphisms: Application: moduli spaces of K3 surfaces with non-symplectic automorphisms of prime order

 Previously the author proved (conditionally) everywhere potential good reduction of K3 surfaces with complex multiplications \cite{Matsumoto:goodreductionK3}*{Theorem 6.3}, which however gives only isolated examples.
 To the contrary, Proposition \ref{prop:everywheregoodreduction} can be applied to positive dimensional family: for $p = 5,7,11$ there exists $\sigma \in \Ortho(\LK3)$ of order $p$ with $\dim \cM^\sigma = 4,2,1$ respectively.

 \begin{example} Again consider a K3 surface of the form $y^2 = x^3 + ax + t^{11} - b$, this time over defined a number field $K$.
 Then by the previous proposition it has potential good reduction at any prime of $K$.
 We can also show potential good reduction directly.
-If the residue characteristic is equal to $11$ then this is done in \cite{Matsumoto:extendability}*{Example 6.7}.
+If the residue characteristic is equal to $11$ then this is done in \cite{Matsumoto:extendability}*{Example 6.8}.
 In other characteristics we proceed as follows.
-After extending $K$, we can find $a_i \in \cO_K$ for which
+After extending $K$, we can find $a_i \in \cO_K$ such that